 The next few days saw some close matches - Kazakhstan's 0-0 matches against Hong Kong and the Philippines - but many of the games were lopsided with heavy scorelines on one side.
 Of 19 games, only one match (3-1 for Malaysia against Thailand) ended with both teams scoring at least one goal.
 China PR set the tournament record for the largest margin of victory with a 21-0 win over the Philippines.
-At the Japan-Uzbekistan tie which finished 17-0 for the FIFA Women's World CupTM Quarter-finalists, Tamaki Uchiyama set the individual scoring record of eight goals in the same match, an apparent record that still stands even after 20 editions of the tournament.
+At the Japan-Uzbekistan tie which finished 17-0 for the FIFA Women's World Cup[TM] Quarter-finalists, Tamaki Uchiyama set the individual scoring record of eight goals in the same match, an apparent record that still stands on the eve of the 2022 tournament.